MicrosoftDocs/winui-api/microsoft.ui.xaml/application_onbackgroundactivated_431338129.md

 # Microsoft.UI.Xaml.Application.OnBackgroundActivated

 ## -description

-Invoked when the application is activated in the background.
+Invoked when a UWP application is activated in the background.
+This event is not invoked by desktop applications.

 ## -parameters

 ### -param args

 Data about the background activation.

 ## -remarks